 The community asked him to give up his profession and a clash became inevitable.
 The Lohan's ostracized him from the community.
 Premji continued with his fish trade and became rich.
 Once he had the money he gave up trading in fish and petitioned that he be taken back into the community fold.
 Unfortunately for Premji, the elders of the Lohana community refused to accept him back.
 This was something Premji had not bargained for and he decided to rebel against his community and part ways with them completely.
 In this way, he expected to get his back to them

 The rejection of Premji into the fold of the community hurt him badly.
 He decided the best way to have his ego satisfied was to visit the Madrasa's, Muslim schools.
 His son ( Jinnah's father) named Punjalal Thakur was so enraged that he went a step forward and converted to Islam.
 He also converted his sons to Islam and gave them Muslim names.
 However, he continued to use his old surname Zino or Jinno.
 In all aspects, he became a believing and practicing Muslim.

 Punjalal Thakur's eldest son was Mohammed Ali.
 He was born a Hindu but as his father converted too Islam he also embraced the Muslim faith.
 Considering the background of Jinnah, it is difficult to imagine that a man who was born a Hindu became so rabid a communal man and engineered anti-Hindu riots in Punjab.
 It does not gel with the man's character.

 The psychology of Jinnah

-Personally, Jinnah was a secularist, but when he appealed to masses he became a rabid communalist.
+Personally, Jinnah was a secularist, but when he appealed to the masses, he became a rabid communalist.
 He was also fond of meat and whiskey.
-This was a peculiar trait that came to the fore.
-He became Governor General and realized his dream, but it was a short-lived dream as he himself died within 6 months of independence and his two nation theory crashed inside two and half decades of his death.
+This trait is well known but not publicized.
+He became Governor-General and realized his dream, but it was a short-lived dream as he died within 6 months of independence.
+His two-nation theory crashed inside two and a half decades of his passing away.